The Mandate and Functions of the UPDF

-The Institution of the Ministry of Defence & Veteran Affairs operates under Article 208 of the 1995 Constitution of the Republic of Uganda.
-Article 209 of the Constitution spells out the primary functions of the Uganda People’s Defence Forces (UPDF) is responsible for the core defense capabilities of the country and executing military operations for the defense of Uganda and its citizens, based on the primary functions outlined in Article 209 of the Constitution.
-These functions ensure that the state employs the Defense Forces on behalf of the people of Uganda, and the forces owe loyalty to the State and the citizenry.
+The Institution of the Ministry of Defence & Veteran Affairs derives its mandate from Article 208 of the 1995 Constitution of the Republic of Uganda.
+Article 209 of the Constitution spells out the primary functions of the Uganda People’s Defence Forces (UPDF).
+The underlying principle of these provisions is that the state employs the Defence Forces on behalf of the people of Uganda, and that the forces owe loyalty to the State and the citizenry.

-The Uganda Vision 2040 highlights security measures that focus on protecting the country from all forms of aggression, peace-building, and conflict management.
-The government aims to strengthen national defense systems, ensure a professional army and reserve force to defend the country.
-In addition, the government will prioritize maintaining peace and peaceful coexistence with neighboring countries and the international community.
+Under the UGANDA VISION 2040, the focus will be on security of the country from any form of aggression, peace-building, and conflict management.
+Government efforts will strengthen the national defense systems, ensure a professional army and a reserve force ready to defend the country.
+In addition, the government will prioritize maintaining peace and peaceful coexistence with neighbors and the international community.
 Anti-terrorism measures will be given paramount importance.

 Doctrine is a “set of beliefs that are held to be true by a given body” – as stated by Gen YK Museveni.
 It provides the framework within which the planning and execution of decisions and actions about military operations are conducted.
 After the promulgation of the 1995 Constitution, the National Resistance Army (NRA) became UPDF, and a Defense Review in 2001 emphasized the development and formalization of doctrine as a modernization theme.
 The UPDF has since evolved from a guerrilla army into a modern, accountable, efficient, and professional Defense Force, actively participating in regional and continental crisis prevention and resolution mechanisms.

 The Need for Comprehensive Doctrine